charmed-kubernetes/kubernetes-docs/pages/k8s/cni-multus.md

 The Multus charm requires functionality from Juju 2.8+, which is currently under active development.
-In order to run Multus, you will need a Juju controller running Juju 2.8 from edge.
+In order to run Multus, you will need a Juju controller running a Juju 2.8 build from edge.

-Install Juju 2.8 from edge:
+Install the Juju 2.8 client from edge:

 ```
 sudo snap install juju --channel edge --classic